PattyHarris/Collector-Project/README.md

         b.
 The layout for the image view needs to ensure that when the keypad is shown, it doesn't cover the Add button.
 Instead of forcing the image to be a 1:1 ratio, we changed the ratio to 8:5, keeping the sides at their current spacing.
+To get this reatio, control drag inside the ImageView and select Aspect Ratio.
+So, for this image view, layouts were 20 (left), 20 (right), and 20 (top) with the aspect ratio (which we later changed to 8:5)

         c.
 This instructor likes to use vertical spacing.
-He uses the Horizontal Spacing layout followed by Vertical Spacing to the control that's near the one you're working with.
+He uses the Horizontal Spacing layout followed by Vertical Spacing to the control what is near the one you're working with.

         d.
-Core Data: when storing images, make sure you use the "store exteranally" option.
+Core Data: when storing images, make sure you use the "store externally" option.
-        Also, for both the title and image, thoptional feature is "off"
+        Also, for both the title and image, the optional feature is "off"

 ## Installing on your phone